 Vocational qualifications are available as Awards, Certificates and Diplomas with many achieved through subject specialist awarding bodies regulated by Sector Skills Councils – meaning the qualifications have been designed with employers to meet their needs.
 Depending upon your achievement in GCSE and equivalent qualifications, you will start your course at Entry, Level 1, 2 or 3.
 However for some trades, everyone starts at Level 1 or 2 as it’s about developing the skills relevant to the trade.

-You can combine vocational qualifications at Level 3 with an A Level or up to four vocational subjects at Level 2.
+You can combine vocational qualifications at Level 3 with an A Level or one or two vocational subjects at Level 2.
 Many universities prefer the BTEC diplomas as entry to degrees, as BTECs prepare you for study, research and independent thinking.
 We can help you make the right choice at advice events.

 ENTRY / LEVEL 1